 The Compassionate Treatment Unit is running within the renowned St Bartholomew’s Hospital, headed by Professor Anthony Mathur, Consultant Cardiologist and Director of Interventional Cardiology at St Bartholomew’s Health Centre.

 The Compassionate Treatment Unit is possible because of the Heart Cells Foundation research programme which has been in place over the last 14 years and the outstanding results achieved .

-For further information about the Compassionate Treatment Unit please write to the address below:
+For further information about the Compassionate Treatment Unit or to register an enquiry please write to the address or email below: